A+

 • The cost of living in Chubbuck is 3% lower than the national average

-• Chubbuck housing is equal to the national average
+• Chubbuck housing is 1% higher than the national average

 • Idaho general sales tax is 18% higher than the national average